haxtheweb/edtechjoker/common-issues.md

 - ensure you are in the correct directory when you run the command

 #### It says "whatever" is not a command
 every repo ever that has a `package.json` in it needs to be installed.
 The feedback loop is ALWAYS:
 1. git clone / download the thing
 2. go to the project in a terminal window and run `npm install` to install the dependencies
 3. reading `package.json` you can see the commands available under `scripts` though `npm start` is pretty common followed by `npm run dev`
+4. YOU MUST BE IN THE SAME DIRECTORY AS THAT package.json FILE IN ORDER TO EXECUTE COMMANDS

 #### Common commands
 - `cd` change directory `cd whatever` moves into the `whatever` directory